osuushi/DelayedOp/README.md

 ##Adding operations
-There are four different styles for using this new object:
+There are five different styles for using this new object:

 ###Simple Style